15 fun facts about aubergines

 Aubergines are best stored in a cool place, outside the fridge.

-5. Can you eat them raw?
+5. Can you eat aubergines raw?

 You should avoid eating aubergines raw, because they can give stomach problems.
 In China they do eat the green variant raw, but don’t try this at home;-)